serverless/serverless/docs/providers/aws/guide/variables.md

 ### Resolution of non plain string types

 New variable resolver, ensures that automatically other types as `SecureString` and `StringList` are resolved into expected forms.

-For that please ensure to add `variablesResolutionMode: 20210326` to your service configuration.

 #### Auto decrypting of `SecureString` type parameters.